Summary

 req.end();

-For this input datatype, you would provide the name of the repository to be associated with the FDR feed, the name or unique identifer of the parser to use, and information about connecting with Amazon AWS.
+For the input, you would provide the name of the repository to be associated with the FDR feed, the name or unique identifer of the parser to use, and information about connecting with Amazon AWS.
 These are listed and explained, along with other parameters, in the table below:

 ParameterTypeRequiredDefaultStabilityDescription